dingdl/dingdl.github.io/content/about.md

   name = "Ding Luo"
 +++

-After obtaining my PhD from TU Delft in February 2020, I left academia and joined Shell as a data scientist in March.
+I began industrial data science career within the energy sector after earning my PhD from TU Delft in February 2020.
+Presently, I hold the position of Senior Data Scientist at Shell's Global People Analytics Team based in The Hague, Netherlands.
+Prior to this assignment, I worked across a few Shell businesses providing data science and digital solutions, with a special emphasis on mobility electrification.

+In my current capacity, my role is multifaceted, demanding a diverse array of skills and expertise.
+At the core of my responsibilities is the execution of advanced analytics on workforce and organizational dynamics, leveraging both HR and business data to uncover insightful trends and patterns.
+In parallel, I spearhead the development of cloud-based digital tools, such as Plotly Dash applications, which are pivotal in enhancing decision-making processes within HR.

+This position affords me the unique opportunity to meld and expand upon my technical proficiency with strategic acumen.
+It's a role that not only draws upon my background in data science but also allows me to contribute meaningfully to the evolution of HR practices through innovative technological solutions.

-I have had the precious opportunity to get myself exposed to one of the most fundamental things of our society - energy.
+[//]: # (I have had the precious opportunity to get myself exposed to one of the most fundamental things of our society - energy.)

-I am now motivated to develope myself towards becoming an energy professional who knows how to combine domain knowledge and technical skills to solve complex problems.
+[//]: # (I am now motivated to develope myself towards becoming an energy professional who knows how to combine domain knowledge )

+[//]: # (and technical skills to solve complex problems.)

 [comment]: <> (Hello there!
 Welcome to my personal website.
 I am a &#40;researcher-turned&#41; data scientist based in the Netherlands.)